Storyville Slayer: Timeline

 According to investigators, the crimes began in the summer of 1991, after a young black woman informed police about an attempt on her life.
 According to her testimony, she had boarded the car of an unknown man in Algiers sometime in July, and after having a conversation with him, the man strangled her into unconsciousness and dropped her off on the streets.
 Her name has never been disclosed, and she is referred to as "Brenda" in case files.

 During her testimony, "Brenda" gave a description of her attacker, from which an identikit was created.
 She described him as a muscular, well-dressed, middle-aged black male who drove a dark-colored vehicle, possibly a Buick Regal or Chevrolet Monte Carlo.

-August 4, 1991, the body of 17-year-old Danielle Britton was found in a ditch not far from where "Brenda" had been abducted.
+On August 4, 1991, the body of 17-year-old Danielle Britton was found in a ditch not far from where "Brenda" had been abducted.
 Her body had been covered with garbage, and an autopsy determined that she had been beaten and strangled.
 Britton had dropped out of school shortly before her death, and was last seen in a New Orleans bar next to an unknown man.
 It is unclear where she was employed, but nothing indicated that she engaged in prostitution or used drugs.

-September 3, the body of 21-year-old Tyra Tassin was found.
+On September 3, the body of 21-year-old Tyra Tassin was found.
 A mother of three, she had a criminal record for drug possession.

-September 22, the body of 28-year-old Charlene Price was found in a New Orleans park, just one mile from where Britton was found.
+On September 22, the body of 28-year-old Charlene Price was found in a New Orleans park, just one mile from where Britton was found.
 An autopsy determined that she had been beaten and strangled.
 Price had a history of drug abuse, but it is unknown if she was a prostitute.

 November 21, the body of 37-year-old Regina Oko was discovered.
 A mother of three, she had multiple arrests for prostitution during her lifetime.
 An autopsy deduced that she had been strangled, and prior to her death, had taken a large dose of cocaine, which could have caused an overdose.

-On December 14, skeletal remains were found in a ditch near a highway.
-The autopsy established the remains belonged to a young black girl, who at the time was in her early twenties and approximately 157cm tall.
-Despite having a defining characteristic - namely strongly protruding front teeth - she was not identified.
-The victim is referred to as "Jane Doe No. 1", was presumably strangled and found not far from Britton's body.
+On December 14, skeletal remains were found in a ditch near a highway, not far from where Britton's body was discovered.
+The autopsy established that the remains belonged to a young African American women, who was in her early twenties and approximately 5 feet and 2 inches tall.
+Despite a distinct characteristic- noticeably protruding front teeth- she was not identified.
+The victim is referred to as "Jane Doe No. 1", and was presumably strangled.